 You can make these sandwiches with any combination of fillings that you like or even just eat the “buns” for a less messy pancake.
 I personally think that there isn’t anything better than bacon, egg and cheese with sausage as a close second 🙂

-Homemade McGriddle Sandwiches
+Keto McGriddle Sandwiches

 For Pancake “Buns”

-- 4 slices cheddar cheese
+- 6 slices cheese

-- 4 slices bacon or sausage cooked
+- 6 slices bacon or sausage cooked

-- Heat the syrup to a boil in a small saucepan over medium-high heat, stirring constantly.
+- METHOD 1: Heat the syrup to a boil in a small saucepan over medium-high heat, stirring constantly.
 Continue to boil for several minutes until syrup has thickened and reduced by half.
 Pour the syrup onto a parchment lined pan and place in into the freezer for at least 1 hour.